AmirDocs/devops-learning/linux/notes/README.md

 **Aliases**:
 Aliases are shortcuts that allow you to create custom commands.
 To view your current/default aliases, enter `alias`.
-- Temporary Alias: To create a temporary where `hello` prints `Hello world`, enter `alias hello='echo "hello world"'`
+- Temporary Alias: To create a temporary alias where `hello` prints `Hello world`, enter `alias hello='echo "hello world"'`
 - Permanent Alias: To create a permanent alias, enter the same command above into your $SHELL file.
 So `vim .zshrc` on the command screen, enter insert mode and paste `alias hello='echo "hello world"'` and `source .zshrc`.